 - 2 cloves Garlic, minced

-- 1 Tbsp Fresh Lemongrass, grated (see note)
+- 1 tablespoon Fresh Lemongrass, grated (see note)

-- 1 tsp Sriracha (optional, sub any hot sauce)
+- 1 teaspoon Sriracha (optional, sub any hot sauce)

 - 1-3 Thai Bird’s Eye Chilis, very thinly sliced (optional, see note)

 - 1 head Green Leaf Lettuce, roughly torn

 - Fresh Cilantro and Fresh Mint, for serving

 - Whisk together garlic, lemongrass, Hoisin sauce, soy sauce, fish sauce, brown sugar, and Sriracha.
 Set aside.